Dynamics of two particles with quasiperiodic long-range interactions

-which quantifies the similarity between the time-evolved state and the initial state throughout the quantum dynamics.
-That is, the Loschmidt echo equals one at the initial time (when the state is identical to the initial state) and becomes zero when the state is completely different from the initial one.
-Fig. \ref{fig4}(c) shows the two-particle correlation function at the moment when the Loschmidt echo reaches its minimum ($t=1.09$), indicating that the inter-particle distance is most likely one lattice unit less than the initial separation (the lattice length).
-Based on Eq. \eqref{eq:EqE}, we derive Eq. \eqref{eq:Loschmidt echo} as:
+which quantifies the similarity between the time-evolved state and the initial state.
+It equals 1 at $t=0$ and approaches 0 when the state is nearly orthogonal.
+Fig.~\ref{fig4}(c) shows the two-particle correlation function at the minimum of $L(t)$ ($t=1$; see Fig.~\ref{fig4}(b)), indicating that the inter-particle distance is most likely one lattice unit less than the initial separation.
+Expanding the initial state in the eigenbasis of $\hat{H}$ (Eq.~\eqref{eq:EqE}), Eq.~\eqref{eq:Loschmidt echo} can be rewritten as:

-Here, $p_n = |c_n|^2$, satisfying the normalization condition $\sum_{n} p_n = 1$.
-It can be seen that the oscillatory terms in the time evolution are composed of a superposition of cosine functions.
-That is, if there are only two eigenstates in the system, the angular frequency $\omega$ of $L$ is precisely the difference between the corresponding eigenenergies:
+Here, $p_n = |c_n|^2$.
+The oscillatory terms in $L(t)$ are a superposition of cosine functions.
+In the two-state case, the angular frequency $\omega$ of the Loschmidt echo is simply the energy difference: $\omega_{nm} = E_n - E_m$.
+However, the system behavior is more complex than an ideal two-level model, so we cannot directly apply this simple relation.We propose a phenomenological linear relation:

-However, as mentioned earlier, given that the initial state is not an exact eigenstate, and the system behavior may be more complex than that of an ideal two-level model, we cannot directly apply the simple form of Eq. \eqref{eq:omega}.
-Instead, if we assume that the system dynamics are still governed by a pair of dominant eigenstates—each corresponding to a fixed inter particle distance—and that the energy difference $\Delta E_1$ between them (as defined above) varies approximately linearly with the observed angular frequency of the Loschmidt echo $\omega$, we can phenomenologically propose a linear relation:

 where $a$ and $b$ are fitting parameters.
-To test this hypothesis, we select $28$ sample data points from lattices of size $L = 8$ to $71$ by tuning the phase ($\varphi = 0$ or $\pi/2$),focusing on cases where boundary oscillations are pronounced.
-As shown in Fig. \ref{fig4}(d), we then fit $\omega$ against $\Delta E_1$ using the least squares method, yielding an excellent linear fit:
+To test this hypothesis, we select $28$ sample data points from $L = 8$ to $71$ with $\phi = 0$ or $\pi/2$, where boundary oscillations are pronounced.
+A least-squares fit of $\omega$ against $\Delta E_1$ (Fig.~\ref{fig4}(d)) yields an excellent linear relation:

 with a coefficient of determination $R^2 = 0.9622$ and a root-mean-square error $\text{RMSE} = 0.3386$.